Dominique Mercy: The Legacy of Pina Bausch

 French by birth, Dominique Mercy has been with Tanztheater Wuppertal in Germany for the best part of his dancing career, and his soft voice comes with an untraceable mixture of accents.
-As a key performer of Bausch’s expressionist style, he gestures a lot, arms and hands complementing and illustrating words.
+As a key performer of Bausch’s expressionist style, he gestures a lot, hands complementing and illustrating words.

 Tanztheatre Wuppertal Pina Bausch, Masurca Fogo photo Zerrin Aydin-Herwegh

 Masurca Fogo is special for Dominique Mercy: it earned him a New York Dance and Performance Award, a Bessie, in 2002.
 Prompted to tell us more about it, he laughs that he really didn’t expect it.

 “I suddenly heard that I had this award, specifically for the second dance, the second solo I had in the piece, which is a solo I like very much.”